smartie-tien/test/general.md

 **Google Sign-in**

-The user has to log in to use the application.
-At this moment anyone with a Google account can log in, but the internal INBO team can modify this to a list of approved users.
+The user has to log in to use the application. ``At this moment anyone with a Google account can log in, but the internal INBO team can modify this to a list of approved users``.

 ## AWS Components used